⚡ Black Friday promos up to -1000€ on your bike: it's now! ⚡

 • In the event of a problem or error message, contact a bicycle dealer for diagnosis.
 Never attempt to disassemble the motor or battery.

-On the other hand, some components, particularly the drive train, are subjected to greater stress than on a conventional bike.
-This can lead to more rapid wear, so you'll need to keep a close eye on them if you ride a lot.
+On the other hand, some components, particularly the drivetrain, are subject to greater stress than on a conventional bike.
+This can lead to more rapid wear, so you'll need to keep a close eye on them if you're riding a lot, or with the maximum mode on all the time.

 Cleaning your electric bicycle